HALVE THE GAP BY 2030

 Marketplace Radio recently aired a segment on Measure of America about disparities within New York City.
 Now take the special behind-the-scenes look at the tour we led through the South Bronx and Manhattan’s East Side.

 Commissioned by the Marin Community Foundation, this new report takes a closer look at human development at the census tract level.
 A Portrait of Marin 2012 is also the first county-level report in the Measure of America series.
 Learn more | Explore Maps

 In The News & Events

-- » The Young and the Disconnected - In These Times
+- » The Living-in-the-Basement Generation - Detroit Metro Times

 “While preparing a recent newspaper column on science and mathematics education in public schools, I chanced upon the very helpful website, measureofamerica.org.
 The analysis and presentation of data is excellent at this site, which I have visited several times since.”

 –Dr. Clif Cleaveland, Contributor to the Chattanoonga Times Free Press

 “The information in the Measure of America report, A Portrait of Mississippi, has been invaluable during my preparation for an upcoming presentation on Health Equity in Mississippi.
 This very informative depiction of Mississippi’s health, educational and economic data has provided me with an important resource for telling the story of health disparities in our state.
 The Human Development Index, a measure of our state’s composite deficits in these areas, relays the urgency to reach beyond biologic factors to address health disparities and inequities.“

 – Evelyn R. Walker, MD, MPH, MS State Department of Health